 - 70% economic savings in terms of energy consumption

 No more fossil fuels at Town Hall facilities

 In 2013, it was decided to build a new Town Hall in Galapagar, as the increase in population in the town had led to an increase in staff in the Town Hall, which meant the old building did not have enough capacity.
 During the construction of the new building, the possibility of eliminating fossil fuels in the facilities was brought up.
 As a result, the construction of a thermal energy production plant by means of geothermal energy was proposed.
-The installation, done by CLYSEMA under an Energy Performance Certificates (EPC) scheme, is the largest geothermal installation in a town hall in Spain, together with the one of Amorebieta (Basque country) and the first in the Community of Madrid.
+The installation, done by CLYSEMA under an Energy Performance Contracting (EPC) scheme, is the largest geothermal installation in a town hall in Spain, together with the one of Amorebieta (Basque country) and the first in the Community of Madrid.